novikovalab/selfing_Alyrata/README.md

 - step 1: transforming output to separate files containing start and end of each syntenic block, performed on command line.
 - step 2: merging starts and ends to create following file format: chrA, startA, endA, chrB, startB, endB.
 A and B depict two different genome assemblies.
 - step 3: Visualizing the result in R using the library circlize.

+Demographic_modeling: contains .est and .tpl file for Fastsimcoal, plus input sfs and script used to generate parameter estimates.